Rishikant181/Rettiwt-API/README.md

     Here,

     - \<email\> is the email of the Twitter account to be used for authentication.
-    - \<username\> is the username associtated with the Twitter account.
+    - \<username\> is the username associated with the Twitter account.
     - \<password\> is the password to the Twitter account.

 3. The string returned after running the command is the API_KEY.
 Store it in a secure place for later use.